Publications

 2013

-Greti Dinkova-Bruun, Giles E.M.
+Dinkova-Bruun, Greti, Giles E.M.
 Gasper, Michael Huxtable, Tom C.B.
 McLeish, Cecilia Panti and Hannah Smithson.
 The Dimensions of Colour: Robert Grosseteste’s De colore: Edition, Translation and Interdisciplinary Analysis.
 Durham Medieval and Renaissance Texts 4.
 Toronto: PIMS, 2013.

 Thomson, S. Harrison.
 The Writings of Robert Grosseteste Bishop of Lincoln, 1235–1253.
 Cambridge: Cambridge University Press, 2013.
+Reprinted.
 First published 1940.

 2012